-In order to address the shortcomings of the previous system, the new Pension Reform Act was created in 2004 and is based on a defined contribution scheme.
+In order to address the shortcomings of the previous system, the new Pension Reform Act was created in 2004 and is based on a defined contributory scheme.
 The 2004 Act has undergone numerous modifications throughout the many years since it was established.
-These include the Provisions Act of 2012, which examined the retirement age and benefits of university professors; the Pension Reform Act of 2014; and the Pension Reform Amendment Act of 2011, which exempts the personnel of the military and security agencies from the Contributory Pension Scheme (CPS), as well as the universities (other).
+These include the Provisions Act of 2012, which examined the retirement age and benefits of university professors, the Pension Reform Act of 2014, and the Pension Reform Amendment Act of 2011, which exempts the personnel of the Military and Security Agencies from the Contributory Pension Scheme (CPS), as well as the Universities (Miscellaneous).
 This included the Third Alteration Act, which altered the 1999 Constitution by giving the National Industrial Court authority over pension disputes (FGN, 2014).
-However, a significant question is whether the new pension laws have been successful in addressing the issues related to retirement plans in the past.
-Some have specifically questioned whether the Contributory Pension Act of 2004 has been able to address the issues of economic development, corruption, poor pension fund administration, embezzlement, insufficient pension fund build-up, poor monitoring and evaluation, and the overall institutional failure that characterized pension schemes in Nigeria.
+However, a significant question is whether the new pension laws has been successful in addressing the issues related to retirement plans in the past.
+Some have specifically questioned whether the Contributory Pension Act of 2004 has been able to address the issues of economic development, corruption, poor pension fund administration, embezzlement, insufficient pension fund build-up, poor monitoring and evaluation, and the overall institutional failure that characterised pension schemes in Nigeria.
 The financial security of workers after retirement faces significant challenges as a result of this circumstance.

-It is obvious that the operation of the funded pension program in Nigeria has been hindered, as it faces several difficulties that endanger its prospects due to weak institutions, corruption, social inequality, and insecurity.
-Despite the change from a defined benefit to a contributory pension system, a number of problems have emerged, such as money misappropriation, which raises questions about whether the program is actually boosting the nation's economy.
+It is obvious that the operation of the funded pension programme in Nigeria has been hindered as it faces several difficulties that endanger its prospects due to weak institutions, corruption, social inequality, and insecurity.
+Despite the change from a defined benefit to a contributory pension system, a number of problems have emerged, such as money misappropriation, which raises questions about whether the programme is actually boosting the nation's economy.
 This question has been addressed by academics.
-For instance, research conducted by Edogbanya (2013), Fapohunda (2013), Eme and Sam (2011), and Dostal (2010) revealed a positive influence of Nigeria's contributory pension system on economic development.
+For instance, research conducted by Edogbanya (2013) and Dostal (2010) and others by Eme and Sam (2011) and Fapohunda (2013) both revealed a positive influence of Nigeria's contributory pension system on economic development.
 The impact of pension funds on the economy of Nigeria generally produces mixed results.
 This research is also ready to provide independent proof for this claim using current data and actual evidence.